abaker178/dashboard-challenge/README.md

 The dataset reveals that a small handful of microbial species (also called operational taxonomic units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare.

 ## Timeline
-This project will be completed on or before March 17th, 2021 and will likely not have many updates going forward.
+This project will likely not have many updates going forward.